langfuse/langfuse-docs/pages/docs/integrations/sdk/python.md

 ```

 Here is an example of how to initialise FastAPI and register the `langfuse.flush()` method to run at shutdown.
-With this, your Python environment will only terminate, once Langfuse received all the events.
+With this, your Python environment will only terminate once Langfuse received all the events.

 ```python